-The agreements set forth in this Appendix A establish a bilateral contractual relationship in relation to certain of their respective operations in ERCOT, which operations are governed in part by Protocols and Rules as defined in this paragraph.
+The matters set forth in this Appendix A establish the rights, duties and responsibilities of the Parties relating to services provided by EPMI as the designated QSE associated with the Facility and the fulfillment of any Transaction referenced by the Agreement.
+For purposes of this Agreement, the following definitions shall apply:

 “Protocols” shall mean the ERCOT Protocols duly adopted by ERCOT, including any attachments or exhibits referenced thereby, as amended from time to time, containing the scheduling, operating, planning, reliability, and settlement (including customer registration) policies, rules, guidelines, procedures, standards, and criteria of ERCOT.
 For the purposes of determining responsibilities and rights at a given time, the Protocols, as amended in accordance with the change procedure(s) described in the Protocols, in effect at the time of the performance or non-performance of an action, shall govern with respect to that action.

 “Protocols and Rules” shall mean such Protocols together with such other rules, regulations, procedures, operating guides and guidelines established in relation to the Protocols by the ERCOT ISO or Public Utilities Commission of Texas (“PUCT”) which are binding on the respective Parties.

 Unless herein defined, all definitions and acronyms found in the Protocols shall be incorporated by reference into this Appendix A. Additionally, in this Appendix A, the rules of construction stated in Protocols Section 1.6 apply, unless expressly provided otherwise or unless the context clearly requires otherwise.